iPhone Virus Warning: How to Get Rid of Fake Apple Security Alerts (iOS 16)

 iPhone virus checks online alerts are scams

 Now you can open Safari again; at this point, Apple virus scams shouldn't be appearing anymore.
 If you didn't click on or interact with the fake virus warning, all should be well with your iPhone.
-If you're curious to learn more about iPhone security, we've also published other articles about iPhone viruses, including Can iPhones Get Viruses, which includes how to get rid of a virus on an iPhone.
-We've also written about ways to protect yourself from fraud and identity theft and how to set up two-factor authentication!
+If you're curious to learn more about iPhone security, we've also published other articles about iPhone viruses and security, including Step Up Your Security: 7 Ways to Up Your Game, and How to Block Caller ID on iPhone & Make Private Calls.

 Master your iPhone in one minute a day: Sign up here to get our FREE Tip of the Day delivered right to your inbox.